Welcome to my Tutor.com Review.

 The problem is that your access to time slots are limited to non-peak times (because experienced tutors claim the peak hours) and most of your time is simply waiting for a tutoring session.
 In a 4-hour time-block you might get paid for 1-hour of tutoring.

-As a Probationary Tutor you don’t get paid for waiting… so what is advertised as an average $10 per hour job becomes a $2 or $3 per hour job.
+As a Probationary Tutor you don’t get paid for waiting (although this may have changed) so what is advertised as an average $10 per hour job becomes a $2 or $3 per hour job.
 At least in the beginning… and that doesn’t include your time prepping and taking exams.

 That doesn’t make Tutor.com a scam, but it’s important to be aware of.
 Most tutors who get through this probationary period have written positive reviews.

-You may also run into scam accusations like these, but there’s a big difference between a customer service issue and calling them a scam.
+You may also run into scam accusations like these (shown below), but there’s a big difference between a customer service issue and calling them a scam.

 How Does It Work?